asciinema/asciinema/README.md

 Developed with passion by [Marcin Kulik](http://ku1ik.com) and great open source [contributors](https://github.com/asciinema/asciinema-cli/contributors)

-## Copyright
+## License

 Copyright &copy; 2011-2014 Marcin Kulik.

-See LICENSE.txt for details.
+All code is licensed under the GPL, v3 or later.
+See LICENSE file for details.